martbetz/martbetz.github.io/terms-and-conditions.md

       General Disclaimer
    </h2>
    <p>
-This website is an independent and personal project on the part of the author and, whilst publicly accessible, is soley intended for the author’s reference only; as such, the author provides no guarantees whatsoever regarding the accuracy or the relevancy of any part of the website or it’s content.
+This website is an independent and personal project on the part of the author and, whilst publicly accessible, is soley intended for the author’s reference only; as such, the author provides no guarantees in relation to the accuracy or relevancy regarding any of the website’s content and accepts no liability thereof.

 <br>
 <br>